New strong lensing modelling of SDSS J2222+2745 enhanced with VLT/MUSE spectroscopy: Results and discussion

 The obtained values of the model mass parameters are generally consistent, within the statistical uncertainties.
-In addition, Figure \ref{Fig:sigma} highlights the importance of an independent determination and implementation in our lens models of the $\sigma_0$-F160W sub-halo scaling relation, to reduce inherent model degeneracies between the cluster and galaxy-scale mass components.
-When contrasted to the previous SL analysis of SDSS 2222 by \citetalias{Sharon2017}, we note that the values of the mass parameters related to the large-scale DM halo are consistent, within the errors.
-However, a comparison of the sub-halo contribution to the total mass is not straightforward: in \citetalias{Sharon2017}, the value of the normalisation of the velocity dispersion-luminosity scaling relation is fixed to a given arbitrary value and the value of the reference luminosity, $L^{\star}$, is not provided.
+In addition, Fig. \ref{Fig:sigma} highlights the importance of an independent determination and implementation in our lens models of the $\sigma_0$--F160W sub-halo scaling relation in reducing inherent model degeneracies between the cluster- and galaxy-scale mass components.
+When contrasted with the previous SL analysis of SDSS 2222 by \citetalias{Sharon2017}, the values of the mass parameters related to the large-scale dark matter (DM) halo are consistent, within the errors.
+However, a comparison of the sub-halo contribution to the total mass is not straightforward: in \citetalias{Sharon2017}, the value of the normalisation of the velocity dispersion--luminosity scaling relation was fixed to a given arbitrary value and the value of the reference luminosity, $L^{\star}$, was not provided.